Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Language, Tool Subject Requirements

-To qualify for Admission to Candidacy in a program that requires knowledge of a foreign language, the applicant must demonstrate proficiency in one of the following ways (as specified by the department) not more than seven years prior to submission of an official program of study: (1) passing with a C- or better the second course of the sophomore sequence of the required language; (2) passing with a B- or better the second half of one of the special 6-hour programs for graduate students offered in French, German, and Spanish; (3) passing a standardized examination in French, German, Spanish, or Latin given in the Department of Classical and Modern Languages and Literatures or one of the examinations in French, German, or Spanish furnished by the Educational Testing Service and administered by the university’s Testing Center.
+To qualify for Admission to Candidacy in a program that requires knowledge of a foreign language, the applicant must demonstrate proficiency in one of the following ways (as specified by the department) not more than six years prior to submission of an official program of study: (1) passing with a C- or better the second course of the sophomore sequence of the required language; (2) passing with a B- or better the second half of one of the special 6-hour programs for graduate students offered in French, German, and Spanish; (3) passing a standardized examination in French, German, Spanish, or Latin given in the Department of Classical and Modern Languages and Literatures or one of the examinations in French, German, or Spanish furnished by the Educational Testing Service and administered by the university’s Testing Center.
 Arrangements for these examinations should be made in the applicable unit.
 The Department of Classical and Modern Languages and Literatures will administer the examinations in any other foreign language in which instruction is offered by the department.
-Arrangements for testing for other foreign languages will be approved by the graduate dean.
+Arrangements for testing for other foreign languages will be approved by the Graduate Dean.
+Successful completion of the language proficiency should be submitted to the Graduate School through the Enrollment Services Portal.

-Students majoring or minoring in foreign languages in the Department of Classical and Modern Languages and Literatures are subject to higher performance levels in satisfying the master’s requirement.
+Students majoring or minoring in foreign languages in the Department of Classical & Modern Languages & Literatures are subject to higher performance levels in satisfying the master’s requirement.
 Students should consult the graduate advisor of the appropriate language for guidelines.

 Tool Subject Requirement.
 Some departments require a tool subject in lieu of or in addition to the language requirement.
 When this requirement exists, further information can be found in the appropriate departmental section within this catalog.
 When this provision can be satisfied by a formal course(s), a grade of B or better is required either in a single course or in the last of a sequence of such courses.

 The master’s thesis should represent independent work by the student, be conducted under the supervision of an advisory committee, and be written clearly and concisely in standard English (or another language when appropriate).
-As soon as the student’s area for thesis research has been determined, the graduate dean will appoint an advisory committee upon recommendation of the major department.
-The committee must consist of at least two members of the graduate faculty, including one from the department granting the degree.
-All members of the committee must sign the Thesis/Dissertation Approval Form obtained by the student from the thesis/dissertation web page.
-Authentic electronic signatures are acceptable.
-The completed Thesis/Disseration Approval Form must be submitted to the Graduate School electronically via the Enrollment Services SharePoint system.
+As soon as the student’s area for thesis research has been determined, the Graduate Dean will appoint an advisory committee upon recommendation of the major department.
+The committee must consist of at least two members of the graduate faculty, including a majority of members from the student’s home academic department/program.
+Adjunct faculty may not serve as sole chairperson on a thesis committee but may co-chair with an approved member of the graduate faculty.
+Emeritus or retired faculty, as well as other qualified individuals from outside of the university, may serve as external members on the student’s committee but may not serve as chair.
+No more than one external member may serve on a committee.
+External members must be approved by the Graduate Dean after a careful review of their qualifications.
+At least three weeks prior to the thesis defense, or by the deadline posted in the academic calendar, a Master’s and Doctoral Defense Notification Form must be submitted to the Graduate School via the Enrollment Services portal via the appointed departmental liaison.
+After the scheduled thesis defense, all members of the committee must sign the Thesis/Dissertation Approval Form obtained by the student from the thesis/dissertation web page.
+If committee members are signing the approval form electronically, only verified or digitally drawn signatures are accepted.
+The completed Thesis/Dissertation Approval Form must be submitted to the Graduate School electronically via the Enrollment Services portal by the deadline posted in the academic calendar for the corresponding graduation term.
 The student must earn a grade of B or better on thesis work to qualify for graduation.
 The thesis is assigned a letter grade in the final semester of thesis hours only; previous term thesis hours should receive a grade of CR (credit) or NC (no credit).

 During the semester of graduation, the candidate will pay Student Business Services a Thesis/Dissertation Fee to cover the cost of electronically storing the official copy (ETD) of the thesis.
-This fee is paid only once.
+This fee is only paid once during the student’s graduating semester.
 The Thesis/Dissertation Fee is posted to students’ accounts by the Graduate School after Apply to Graduate forms have been processed for the graduating semester.
 Payment due dates are listed under the current semester’s deadlines at www.depts.ttu.edu/gradschool.

 Final Comprehensive Evaluation